CMS-SUS-XPAG/GenLHEfiles/Run2Mechanism/README.md

 output name -nojpeg
 ```

+The included run_card has reasonable values for most processes.
+If you are not sure
+whether you need to change some parameters, please contact the SUSY MC contacts and the
+MC/Trigger/XPAG conveners.

 To summarize, if your cards are named `mytest_proc_card.dat`, `mytest_run_card.dat` and
 `mytest_param_card.dat`, and you want to run with 4 cores, then you should execute:
 ```